Deadheded/DTM-MIT.Solve/Draft Solution.md

 # Solution Overview

-Solution Name:
+Solution Name:  (40 character)

-# Direct To Market (DTM) a Distributed Trustless Marketplace
+# Direct To Market (DTM)

+(a Distributed Trustless Marketplace)

-One-line solution summary:
+One-line solution summary: (140 characters)

-Every creator globally should be able to take ownership of their content, be paid the majority of the revenue and given the opportunity to build a prosperous life from the products of their hard work, sweat and love.
+The DTM allows every creator globally to take ownership, retain majority revenues and gain non-discriminatory access to the world market.

 Pitch your solution:

-The DTM is an autonomous, non-discriminatory, global online marketplace.
+The DTM is a Distributed Trustless Marketplace an autonomous, non-discriminatory, global online marketplace.
 The DTM allows anyone who wishes to sell their digital content access to the world market.
 The DTM exists upon globally distributed networks that are supported, not only by the users, but also by
 10’s of thousands of other entities that use the distributed networks services for other purposes.
 There are neither corporate ententes nor shareholders to pay so the majority of each sale goes directly to the content producer within an hour of each sale.
 Content producers retain full ownership and are assisted to copyright their material.
 There is revenue built in for Agents/Agencies, separate from what the content producers receive.
 The system is designed to be a properly regulated capitalist marketplace.
 A level playing field for all, intended to interject wealth and stability into all communities on all continents.
 So if you are a small independent researcher in Zambia, a documentarian in Korea, a local band in any city that is exhausted and grinding it out for the last 30 years, a young book writer in the Middle East, that one hit wonder with a million dollar song, you now have access to the world without giving up control and a majority of the revenue to some corporation without your best interest in mind.